azul/cassandra_gem_playground/Readme.md

 This is a first playground for getting familiar with the cassandra gem and Cassandra itself.

-First you probably have to setup the keyspace and column family like this:
+First you probably have to setup the keyspace and column family.
+You can do this in cassandra-cli like this:
 ```
 connect localhost/9160;
 create keyspace Playground;